hellfritz19/twenty11cluetrain17/start1/about.md

 ## by
 ## Amit Kumar

-!SLIDE center smaller
+!SLIDE smaller
 # 1. Markets are conversations.

-!SLIDE center smaller
+!SLIDE smaller
 # 2. Markets consist of human beings, not demographic sectors.

-!SLIDE center smaller
+!SLIDE smaller
 # 3. Conversations among human beings sound human.
 They are conducted in a human voice.

 !SLIDE center smaller